 Traders who profit over time have more realistic expectations than the amateur traders who enter the trading space.
 They know what the odds are.
 For starters they know that some trades are going to lose money - this is expected.
 It's not a matter of if one will lose money, it's a matter of when.

 They also know the odds of success and plan for them.
-If a trader buys a stock the odds of that trade being profitable are 33%.
+If a trader buys a stock, the odds of that trade being profitable are 33%.
 The stock could move up, it could move down, and it could move sideways.
-1 of the 3 directions would make money whereas the other two would not. (and yes a sideways trade is a losing trade because of commissions and opportunity cost).
+One of the three directions would make money, whereas the other two would not. (and yes a sideways trade is a losing trade because of commissions and opportunity cost).

 And finally, professional traders manage the odds by doing quality analysis that helps them choose trades that have a higher probability of being a winning trade.

-There are many processes one could use for trade confirmation, but at TSU we teach a basic 5 steps of trade confirmation.
+There are many processes one could use for trade confirmation, but at TSU, we teach a basic five steps of trade confirmation.
 Here it is:

-We always start by teaching the support and resistance line drawing method, however one could also garner this information from Ichimoku Clouds, Fibonacci lines, as well as Bollinger Bands (to some extent).
+We always start by teaching the support and resistance line drawing method; however, one could also garner this information from Ichimoku Clouds, Fibonacci lines, and to some extent, Bollinger Bands.

-To really put the odds on your side it is best to trade in the direction of the primary trend.
+To put the odds on your side, it is best to trade in the direction of the primary trend.
 So naturally Identifying that trend is rather important.
 We typically start teaching students to identify the trend with the moving averages.